swaroopch/byte-of-python/basics.md

 name + ' is ' + str(age) + ' years old'
 ```

-but that is much uglier and error-prone.
+but that is much uglier and more error-prone.
 Second, the conversion to string would be done automatically by the `format` method instead of the explicit conversion to strings needed in this case.
 Third, when using the `format` method, we can change the message without having to deal with the variables used and vice-versa.

 Also note that the numbers are optional, so you could have also written as: